-23.4.3 Financial liabilities
+20.4.3 Financial liabilities

-The Company classifies its financial liabilities as: (i) financial liabilities at fair value through profit or loss (including financial liabilities held for trading and those that are designated at fair value); and (ii) other financial liabilities measured at amortized cost.
+The Company classifies its financial liabilities as: (i) financial liabilities at FVTPL (including financial liabilities held for trading and those that are designated at fair value); and (ii) other financial liabilities measured at amortized cost.

-23.4.3.1 Classification
+20.4.3.1 Classification

-(a) Financial liabilities at fair value through profit or loss
+(a) Financial liabilities at FVTPL

-This category comprises two sub-categories: financial liabilities classified as held for trading, and financial liabilities designated by the Company as at fair value through profit or loss upon initial recognition.
+This category comprises two sub-categories: financial liabilities classified as held for trading, and financial liabilities designated by the Company as at FVTPL upon initial recognition.

 A financial liability is classified as held for trading if it is acquired or incurred principally for the purpose of selling or repurchasing it in the near term or if it is part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of short-term profit-taking.
 Derivatives are also categorized as held for trading unless they are designated and effective as hedging instruments.
 Financial liabilities held for trading also include obligations to deliver financial assets borrowed by a short seller.
-The Company has no financial liabilities that are held for trading or designated at fair value through profit loss.
+The Company has no financial liabilities that are held for trading or designated at FVTPL.